-UPDATE: This summer season, the Jumbos4Jumbos program will run from May 15th, 2023 through August 31st, 2023.
-The deadline for alumni to submit projects is April 28th, and all students must be hired and updated in The Herd by June 1st.
-All projects should be virtual.
+UPDATE: This winter season, the Jumbos4Jumbos program will run from December 26th through January 16, 2024.
+The deadline for alums to submit projects is December 1st, and all students must be hired and updated in The Herd by December 31, 2023.
+All projects should be virtual in order for all students to access them during the winter break.

 Can you or your organization offer a virtual experiential opportunity to help Tufts undergraduates have productive work experiences during their winter and summer breaks from classes?
 Whether it lasts two weeks or two months, if you have a virtual project/micro-internship/gig to offer, we hope you will consider posting it as part of our Jumbos4Jumbos program.
 Though we welcome projects to be submitted year-round, we do active campaigns to garner student interest during their winter break (December-February) and summer break (May-August).